2026 Los Angeles elections: District 3

 The 3rd district is located in the western San Fernando Valley, bordering Ventura County and including the neighborhoods of Woodland Hills, Tarzana, Reseda, Winnetka and Canoga Park.
 The incumbent is Bob Blumenfield, who was first elected in 2013.
 Blumenfield is term-limited cannot seek re-election to office.
+Insurance executive Tim Gaspar and county director Barri Worth Girvan advanced to the runoff.